-- 1. Identify safety precautions related to the airframe, its systems and powerplant. - 2.
-Identify maintenance practices important to the airframe, its systems and powerplant. - 3.
-Define the general layout of the aircraft's major systems. - 4.
-Define the general layout and characteristics of the powerplant. - 5.
-Identify special tooling and test equipment used with the aircraft. - LEVEL 2 Ramp and Transit Basic system overview of controls, indicators, principal components including their location and purpose, servicing and minor troubleshooting.
+- 1. Identify safety precautions related to the airframe, its systems and powerplant.

+- 2. Identify maintenance practices important to the airframe, its systems and powerplant.

+- 3. Define the general layout of the aircraft's major systems.

+- 4. Define the general layout and characteristics of the powerplant.

+- 5. Identify special tooling and test equipment used with the aircraft.

+- LEVEL 2 Ramp and Transit Basic system overview of controls, indicators, principal components including their location and purpose, servicing and minor troubleshooting.

-Objectives: In addition to the information contained in the Level 1 General Familiarisation course, at the completion of this Level 2 Ramp and Transit training, the student will be able to:
+- Objectives: In addition to the information contained in the Level 1 General Familiarisation course, at the completion of this Level 2 Ramp and Transit training, the student will be able to:

 - 1. Recall the safety precautions to be observed when working on or near the aircraft, powerplant and systems.

 - 2. Demonstrate knowledge of the main ramp and transit (through-flight) activities of the following:

 - (a) Doors, windows and hatches;

 - (b) Electrical power supplies;

 - (c) Fuel;

 - (d) Auxiliary power unit;

 - (e) Powerplant;

 - (f) Fire protection;

 - (g) Environmental Control Systems;

 - (h) Hydraulic power;

 - (i) Landing gear;

-- (i) Flight controls;
+- (j) Flight controls;

 - (k) Water/waste;

-- (I) Oxygen; - (m) Flight and service interphone; - (n) Avionics; and - (o) Cabin equipment/furnishings. - Describe systems and aircraft handling particularly access, power availability and sources. - 4.
+- (I) Oxygen; - (m) Flight and service interphone; - (n) Avionics; and - (o) Cabin equipment/furnishings. - 3.
+Describe systems and aircraft handling particularly access, power availability and sources. - 4.
 Identify the locations of the principal components. - 5.
 Explain the normal functioning of each major system, including terminology and nomenclature. - 6.
 Perform the procedures for ramp and transit servicing associated with the aircraft for the following systems: Fuel, Power Plants, Hydraulics, Landing Gear, Water/Waste, and Oxygen. - 7.
 Demonstrate proficiency in use of crew reports and on-board reporting systems (minor troubleshooting) and determine aircraft airworthiness per the MEL/CDL. - 8.
 Identify and use appropriate documentation. - 9.
-Locate those procedures for replacement of components for ramp and transit activities identified in objective 2. - LEVEL 3 Line and Base Maintenance Training - Detailed description, operation, component location, removal/installation, BITE and troubleshooting procedures to maintenance manual level.
+Locate those procedures for replacement of components for ramp and transit activities identified in objective 2. - LEVEL 3 Line and Base Maintenance Training Detailed description, operation, component location, removal/installation, BITE and troubleshooting procedures to maintenance manual level. - Objectives: In addition to the information contained in Level 1 and Level 2 training, at the completion of Level III Line and Base Maintenance training, the student will be able to: - 1.
+Perform system, engine, component and functional checks as specified in the maintenance manual. - 2.
+Correlate information for the purpose of making decisions in respect of fault diagnosis and rectification to maintenance manual level. - 3.
+Describe procedures for replacement of components unique to aircraft type.